The United States is home to some of the most innovative colleges and universities in the world.

 Other schools consistently make scientific & research advancements that have changed the world for the better.

 So which schools make the list for the most innovative colleges and universities in the US?
-Here is our take for the 10 most innovative colleges in the country.
+Here is our take for 10 of the most innovative colleges in the country.

 The college is particularly famous for its low-residency program.
 That program builds on the ideas of legendary educator John Dewey who argued in favor of intricate links between experience and education.